Your browser version is outdated. We recommend that you update your browser to the latest version.

 Christie Green

-Christie is a graduate student in Clinical Mental Health Counseling with an emphasis on Marriage and Family Therapy (MFT) at Colorado Christian University.
-She is based in Colorado Springs and brings a unique blend of academic training and personal experience to her work, including personal experience with adoption and foster care.
+Christie is a graduate student in Clinical Mental Health Counseling with an emphasis on Marriage & Family Therapy at Colorado Christian University.
+She brings a unique blend of academic training & personal experience to her work, including personal experience in adoption & foster care.
 Her counseling approach is person-centered and trauma-informed, grounded in empathy, authenticity, and a deep respect for each client’s individual journey.
 She creates a safe, supportive environment where clients can explore their challenges and work toward healing and growth.
 Christie integrates Christian values with evidence-based therapeutic practices, honoring each client’s faith background and personal goals.
-She has a particular interest in working with trauma, attachment, parenting, and family dynamics.
-Christie is passionate about supporting individuals, couples, and families as they pursue emotional well-being, healthy relationships, and lasting change.
+She has a particular interest in working with trauma, attachment, parenting, & family dynamics.
+Christie is passionate about supporting individuals, couples, & families as they pursue emotional well-being, healthy relationships, & lasting change.

 Elizabeth Lantz